dylanaraps/blag/src/motherfuckingwebsite.md

-# Motherfucking fucker fuck website is a fuck
+# Your local Christian Website

 See this website?
-It's fucked.
+It's holy.